cybernesto/robi-tts/README.md

 ## Creating your own german version of Robi's heart

-Just copy the cliplist_de.txt file and the generate speech.sh script into duplicate of the micro-sd card.
+Just copy the cliplist_de.txt file and the generate speech.sh script into a duplicate of the micro-sd card.

 **Make sure you use a duplicate since the script will overwrite all original sound files making this change irreversible.**